-“NSW Department of Primary Industries is well-equipped to pursue research in plant protected cropping and laboratories contain the latest analytical technologies required for the blueberry project for biochemical analysis,” Ms Pandey notes.
+“NSW Department of Primary Industries is well-equipped to pursue research in plant protected cropping and DPI’s laboratories contain the latest analytical technologies, enabling us to perform thebiochemical analyses needed for this project,” Gareema notes.

-“The industry experience with NSW DPI is giving me the advantage of developing my knowledge in protected cropping, one of the fastest-growing food-producing sectors in Australia, and gaining real-life experience and skills, with a focus on intensive horticulture.
+“My industry experience with DPI has given me the advantage of being able to develop my knowledge of protected cropping, one of the fastest-growing food-producing sectors in Australia, in a setting that fosters gaining real-life experience and skills, with a focus on intensive horticulture.

-“The local protected cropping research environment in NSW DPI is supportive, and has complementary expertise in various tools and techniques.
+“The local protected cropping research environment of NSW DPI is supportive and has provided complementary expertise in the use of various tools and techniques.
 I am receiving an excellent level of support to achieve my career goals and excel in this ever-so-important research field.

-“Under the supervision of Dr Parks, I am getting a hands-on, real-world protected cropping experience.
+“Under the supervision of Dr Sophie Parks, I am getting hands-on, real-world protected cropping experience.
 I will get to apply the skills I’m currently learning from Sophie in my research project.

-“The practical experience gained through NSW DPI will allow me to be part of the sustainable solution that focuses on protected cropping management, enhancing the nutritional quality of blueberry fruits and using cultivation practices to advance production,” she says.
+“The practical experience gained through DPI will allow me to be part of a sustainable solution that focuses on protected cropping management, enhancing the nutritional quality of blueberry fruits and using cultivation practices to advance production,” Gareema says.